Residential Permit Parking District Program (RPPD)

 basis for a specific reason.
 The pass is to be displayed on the

 dashboard.
-Persons requesting an exemption pass must have the license
+RPPD residents requesting an exemption pass must provide the

 exemption passes are typically issued for a single day.